Stately Homes and Beautiful Landscapes

-NIGHT STOP: Ripon, as above
+NIGHT STOP: Ripon, same property as above

 Our day is another full of blossoms and blooms!
 Harrogate Flower Show is widely regarded as the UK's biggest and most prestigious independent gardening event.
 Taking place in the Great Yorkshire Showground arena, enjoy flower halls crammed with exhibitions, competition entries from all over the country vying for the coveted 'Best-in-Show' awards.
 The show includes a vast range of plants and garden-related products, demonstrations, a cookery theatre, crafts & gifts and specialist food outlets to sample local Yorkshire treats.

-NIGHT STOP: Ripon, as above
+NIGHT STOP: Ripon, same property as above

 Yet even more amazing houses and gardens of opulence today!
 We’ll go to nearby Fountains Abbey, where the Skell River Valley has been transformed into a spectacular Georgian water garden featuring canals, elegant ponds and water cascades.
 In this expansive landscape, there are medieval Abbey ruins, classical temples and statuary to meander.